RosettaCommons/documentation/application_documentation/Application-Documentation.md

 [[phosphorylation]] | Simulate the action of a virtual kinase enzyme on a `.pdb` file.

 #### Mover Components
- - [[EnzymaticMovers]] - Documentation about the underlying code used for post-translational modifications in Rosetta.
+ - [[EnzymaticMover]] - Documentation about the underlying code used for post-translational modifications in Rosetta.

 ----------------------------------